axisgroup/evaluation-toolkit/0.Setting-the-Stage/README.md

     2. Know what to measure?
     3. Know how to measure?

-Before we dive deeper into the testing methodology, it will be helpful to:
+Before we dive deeper into any of these individual steps, it is be helpful to:
 - Understand the [pitfalls](Pitfalls.md) with the current evaluation methodologies, in order to prevent yourself from falling into them, and
 - Equip yourself with the [testing mindset](TestingMindset.md) in order to properly set expectations.